Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 What are the drawbacks of bright light therapy?

 Bright light therapy for most people is a safe, effective treatment.
-It won’t be suitable for everyone, though, which is why you should check with your doctor before starting to use a SAD light or any other form.
+It won’t be suitable for everyone, though, which is why you should ideally check with your doctor before starting to use a SAD light or any other form.
 Some of the drawbacks for people who do use it can include:

-• You will need to consider how to fit your light treatment into your daily routine, which can be challenging if you don’t have much routine, find it difficult to stick to one, or you have to leave home very early and don’t want to get up any earlier
+• You will need to consider how to fit your light treatment into your daily routine, which can be challenging if you don’t have much routine, find it difficult to stick to one, or you have to leave home very early and don’t want to get up any earlier.

-• Some people find that they start to feel negatively towards the light therapy routine, or the SAD light itself – like they’re ‘shackled to this box’
+• Some people find that they start to feel negatively towards the light therapy routine, or the SAD light itself – like they’re ‘shackled to this box’.

-• SAD lights aren’t currently available on the NHS in the UK – some people are unwilling to risk the investment for something they don’t know will work for them – and some people can’t afford to pay for a light themselves
+• SAD lights aren’t currently available on the NHS in the UK – some people are unwilling to risk the investment for something they don’t know will work for them – and some people can’t afford to pay for a light themselves.

 You may be able to overcome some of these with planning, considering where and when you’ll use your light.
 This might determine your choice of light therapy device.
 What will you do while you have your therapy?
 What will you do if you travel?
 Could you use a light at work?
-You might find it helpful to consider your light treatment as self-care or ‘me-time’ and use the time to catch up on your favourite YouTuber or podcast, do some reading, gaming, crafting, manicure your nails, journalling or other personal development, for example.
-Some SAD light manufacturers offer a money-back guarantee, which allows you to try the light out and return it if it doesn’t help you.
-You might also be able to pay in instalments or buy a second-hand light.

 Can a SAD light boost my Vitamin D level?